loko-ai/influxdb-grafana-ext/README.md

 ## Important!

-This proejct will mount volumes inside this path:
+This project will mount volumes inside this path:
 ```bash
 /var/opt/loko/influxdb-grafana-ext/
 ```